Pierre-Sassoulas/grey-handling/README.rst

 What does it do?
 ----------------

-- Displays the **price and maximum stack of items in tooltip**
+- Displays the **price, maximum stack of items, and number possessed by teammates in tooltip**
 - If your bag are full **pick the worst item** (left click to throw or give)
 - If there isn't a worst item **make your two worst items glow in bag**
+- If one ore more mutually beneficial traded exists suggest the fairest one.

-The two worst item are the cheapest at the moment and the cheapest once fully stacked
+The two worst item are the cheapest at the moment and the cheapest once fully stacked.
+A mutually beneficial trade is an exchange that permit to free a bag space for everyone without throwing anything by keeping one kind of stackable grey instead of two.

 Compatibility with other bags addons
 ------------------------------------